Collinformatics/MOCHA/README.md

 - This means that the port you are trying to use to host the website is not avalible.

-    - We need to terminate the process before we can create a new website.
+    - We need to terminate the server before we can create a new website.

+# Terminating The Server:

+Leaving the process running can be a significant drain on your battery, so its best to turn things off after you are done.

+This is also how to handle the previouly mentioned Server Related Issue.

 - MacOS: